Lucas-Keijzer/Evoman_assignment_2/README.md

       been done per enemy group, which means 2 * 10 * 2 = 40 runs/files.

 Files:
+  - run_best_solutions.py:
+      Contains the implementation to load any of the best solutions and run them in the environment to see how they perform.
+Visuals and data included if you're interested ;).
+Running this file can be done:

+      'python3/python run_best_solutions.py'

   - fitness_based.py:
       Contains the implementation of 'EA1' which makes use of fitness based generation replacement.
 Running this file can be done using: